pactus-project/tanour/.github/ISSUE_TEMPLATE/feature_request.md

 ## Alternatives and current work-arounds

-> A clear and concise description of any alternatives you've considered or any work-arounds that are currently in place.
+> A clear and concise description of any alternatives you've considered or any workarounds that are currently in place.

 ### Additional context